3 ways to begin improving performance management

 1. The changing way work is done

-For many businesses, performance management is tied to the manager/employee dynamic.
+For many businesses, the performance management process is tied to the manager/employee dynamic.
 Historically this dynamic has been linear, a product of structured organizational hierarchies when a manager had full sight of their employees’ work.
 Yet in modern business, work tends to get done differently.
 Rosette showed us a map of internal recognition points which wasn’t hierarchical at all, and contained no linear reporting lines, but instead clusters of interactions.

-For someone working on a series of projects, recognition can come from anywhere in the organization, across teams, functions, divisions, and employment statuses.
+For someone working on a series of projects, employee recognition can come from anywhere in the organization, across teams, functions, divisions, and employment statuses.
 An employee’s manager may not be on the team, nor have visibility of their performance.
 In these situations, who has responsibility for assessing an employee’s inputs?

 The key to meaningful performance management lies in collecting data on all employee interactions from recognition and feedback, on a regular basis.